maqqju/croker-method-for-analogies/howto/howto.md

 1. **Find a clear space** where you can jolt down words and ideas.
 Make sure you have plenty of place as in the ``Croker Method`` ideas can run like wildfire.
 2. **Draw a vertical line** with arrows at both tips.
 This is the line which will define *orders of magnitude* for contexts.
+3. **Draw a horizontal line** this time without any arrows.
+Make it nice and wide, allowing you to experiment with as many analogies as you want.

+    ![Draw the axis][0]

-    *Question* Are the arrows necessary?
-The arrows are there to mainly remind you the function of the vertical line.
+_*Question* Are the arrows necessary in the vertical axis?_ The arrows are there to mainly remind you the function of the vertical line.
 Context instances written on top are considered to be of a higher order than those written lower down.
-![Draw the axis][0]

-## Step 2 - Place your current context in the middle of the axis
+## Step 2 - Place your starting context-instance in the middle of the axis

 Whenever using analogies we can safely say that there are two main components: